near/docs/docs/tutorials/test-your-smart-contracts.md

 });
 ```

-Now let's rename the sample application to match what we're working on so that when we log in via NEAR Wallet we see a meaningful authentication request .
+Lets rename the sample application to match what we're working on.
+That way, when we log in via NEAR Wallet, we see a meaningful authentication request.

 > In the file `src/main.js`
 > - Change the name of the application on line 33